agiza/kirannrepo/cookbooks/rf-apache-shib-sp/README.md

 ==========================

 This cookbook installs apache with https, shibboleth sp.
 You should also run additional recipe to install your ui content.
-See rf-iam-web as a reference
+Use rf-iam-web as a reference

 Related recipe: rf-shib-sp-metagen